 It all began rather innocuously at a backyard party in 1966.
-In celebration of all things medieval, a group of medieval studies grad-students dressed up and whacked at each other with fake swords, a fight which culminated into an impromptu parade down Telegraph Avenue in Oakland, California.
+In celebration of all things medieval, a group of medieval-studies grad students dressed up and whacked at each other with fake swords, a fight which culminated in an impromptu parade down Telegraph Avenue in Oakland, California.

-From this modest party would come the "Society for Creative Anachronism" and the Pennsic War, a two week mock 'war' in which 10,000 - 15,000 knights, maidens, and other creatively anachronistic people descend on Slippery Rock, Pennsylvania, briefly turning a local campsite into the 3rd largest city in Butler County, PA.
+From this modest party would come the "Society for Creative Anachronism" and the Pennsic War, a two week mock "war" in which 10,000 - 15,000 knights, maidens, and other creatively anachronistic people descend on Slippery Rock, Pennsylvania, briefly turning a local campsite into the third largest city in Butler County.

-In addition to combat, festival participants can enroll in many courses at Pennsic University.
+In addition to engaging in combat, festival participants can enroll in many courses at Pennsic University.
 The courses are led by medieval cultural scholars, and topics range from fashion (embroidery, Indian draping, tin hat-making), cooking (Ottoman cuisine, Anglo-Saxon foods, fire pit breadbaking), to general lifestyle workshops (flirtacious dancing, juggling, improv).
-Hundreds of merchants also showcase their works on the campground, making Pennsic's shopping centers some of the "best in the Known World."